 Social action includes a range of different activities such as improving schools, the environment and working with local charities.
 This helps you build a relationship with the local community as you set goals together, investing in its places and people.

 You can put your skills to good use

 The activity you choose can relate to your course giving you the chance to put what you have learned into action.
 This will allow you to explore your interests and recognise skills.
 If you are trying something completely new you might discover hidden talents.

 It helps you develop your sense of awareness

 It is important to be able to understand different social situations.
 Working within the community will help you build confidence, improve your social skills and increase your ability to interact.

-These are the top 5 reasons why we think social action is so important.
 We encourage all of our students to get involved in meaningful social action during College community days in support of the #iwill campaign.
-Together we can help them meet their target.
+Together we can help to meet this target by volunteering throughout Canterbury.